-The following excerpt of one minister’s persistence to establish a seminary in eastern Tennessee is extracted from J. E. Alexander’s A Brief History of the Synod of Tennessee, From 1817 to 1887, Philadelphia: MacCalla and Company, 1890, 18-20.
+The following excerpt about one minister’s persistence estblishing a seminary in eastern Tennessee is extracted from J. E. Alexander’s A Brief History of the Synod of Tennessee, From 1817 to 1887, Philadelphia: MacCalla and Company, 1890, 18-20.
 It is an example of how local efforts with little resources can accomplish great things under good leadership.
 The Synod of Tennessee was at the time of the seminary’s founding in 1819 New School.
-Harold M. Parker, Jr., comments in the italicized paragraph before the excerpt about the importance of The Southern and Western Theological Seminary in The United Synod of the South: The Southern New School Presbyterian Church, New York: Greenwood Press, 1988, 101.
+Harold M. Parker, Jr. commented in the italicized paragraph below from The United Synod of the South: The Southern New School Presbyterian Church, 1988, page 101, about the importance of The Southern and Western Theological Seminary.
 Parker has also published an article about Maryville and the seminary, “A School of the Prophets at Maryville,” Tennessee Historical Quarterly 34 (1975): 72-90; reprinted in his Studies in Southern Presbyterian History, Gunnison: B. & B. Printers, 1979, 110-128.

 The seminary at Maryville, Tennessee, although largely neglected by church historians, nevertheless played a dynamic role in the southern New School in general, in East Tennessee in particular.
 A total of 159 ministers were trained by Isaac Anderson, who for many years was the only faculty member.
 Almost to a man, the students came from East Tennessee.
 They largely returned to the hills and vales whence they had come.
 They came from that hardy Scotch-Irish stock which made two valuable contributions to the spiritual life of the South: Introducing Presbyterianism to the region and providing an impulse to the education of their youth.